cjboco/cjboco-boilerplate/Readme.md

 This is my base boilerplate for web development.
 Designed to be somewhat like Grunt or Gulp, it has automatic functionality that will minify code, CSS and images.

+### Setup
+You need to create a `.ftpsrc` file.
+This holds your FTP credentials.
+Checkout the `.ftpsrc-sample` for reference.
+(This file needs to be created regardless if you use the FTP options or not.

 Built in commands are:

 `$ yarn build` - Manually trigger the site build.
 Files go into the "dist" folder.